PARTICIPATE IN OUR HOUSING NEEDS SURVEY TODAY!

 As a part of the San Diego Organizing Project (SDOP) we want to understand how our community is impacted by the housing crisis.
 We appreciate you filling out this brief survey so when we meet with public officials we can share the story of the needs of our community that must be addressed.

 Como parte de San Diego Organizing Project (SDOP) queremos comprender cómo está impactada nuestra comunidad por la crisis de vivienda.
 Agradecemos que llene esta breve encuesta para que cuando nos reunamos con los funcionarios públicos, podamos compartir la historia de las necesidades de nuestra comunidad que deben abordarse.

-Protect existing affordable housing units and advocate for homelessness prevention services and policies that create more affordable housing for our families and lift our communities out of homelessness.
+We are protecting existing housing units, tenants’ rights, and advocating for services & policies that create more affordable housing and lift people out of homelessness.

 Due to the expiration of an affordable housing covenant, more than 300 tenants in affordable housing site Peñasquitos Village were initially set to be displaced from their homes with nowhere to go, lacking protection or a plan for their welfare by the City of San Diego.
 SDOP joined tenants, faith leaders and labor allies to negotiate a resettlement agreement with the housing developers to fund a relocation program and to build on-site affordable housing to protect low-income families.